moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Teaching and learning constitutes approximately 60% to 70% of my job.
-Over the past two years I taught thirteen UCD courses (three of which were new course preparations for me [while] one was a complete course redesign): `ENG 122`_ (Introduction to Vibrations) Fall 2016 & 2017, `EME 150A`_ (Mechanical Design) Fall 2017, two sections of `EME 185A/B`_ (Mechanical Systems Design Project) Winter-Spring 2017 & 2018, `MAE 223`_ (Multibody Dynamics) Fall 2017, and `MAE 297`_ (Graduate Seminar) Spring 2017.
-Note that this 6+ course per year assignment is higher than the recommended 4-5 courses for L(P)SOE's by the prior vice provost and the Dean of the College of Engineering.
+Over the past two years I taught thirteen UCD courses (three of which were new course preparations for me while one was a complete course redesign): `ENG 122`_ (Introduction to Vibrations) Fall 2016 & 2017, `EME 150A`_ (Mechanical Design) Fall 2017, two sections of `EME 185A/B`_ (Mechanical Systems Design Project) Winter/Spring 2017 & 2018, `MAE 223`_ (Multibody Dynamics) Fall 2017, and `MAE 297`_ (Graduate Seminar) Spring 2017.
+Note that this 6+ course per year assignment is higher than the recommended 4-5 courses (i.e. 1.5X research faculty assignment) for L(P)SOE's by the prior vice provost and the Dean of the College of Engineering.

 .. _ENG 122: http://moorepants.github.io/eng122
 .. _EME 150A: http://moorepants.github.io/eme150a